-Uniform: Students are required to wear WEC VET Uniform to class.
-The WEC held in Term 4.

-Polo and Jumper are included in the Year 1 course fee.
+Students are required to wear WEC VET Uniform to class.
+The WEC Polo and Jumper are included in the Year 1 course fee.

-Orientation: For students enrolled in units 1 & 2 a compulsory Orientation will be
+Orientation: For students enrolled in units 1 & 2 a compulsory Orientation will be held in Term 4.